How to work on a pricing strategy for your small business?

 For instance, you deal in replaceable razor blades, you know that customers would rather replace the blade instead of buying a new razor.
 It is based on the notion that customers will always purchase the components of a product to retain the value of the core product, in this case, the razor itself.
 Thus, by adopting value pricing, small businesses have the advantage to reap higher profit margins than they would if they sold a regular product.

-Clear House Accountants are specialist Accountants in London, our highly trained and experienced in-house startup accountants, tax accountants, and business accountants make sure that you have smart solutions, effective strategies and intuitive models to help you make the right decisions while saving money and growing your business.
+Clear House Accountants are specialist Accounting service providers in London, our highly trained and experienced in-house startup accountants, tax accountants, and business accountants make sure that you have smart solutions, effective strategies and intuitive models to help you make the right decisions while saving money and growing your business.

 Jinesh is a Senior Business Accountant, with a masters in Finance from Westminster University, and specializes in tax and accounting for small to medium businesses with a turnover less than £ 3 Million.

 He specialises in helping creative businesses understand and manage their accounting and tax needs and obligations.

 As accounting ecosystems evolve, their potential to add value also grows.
 This has increased the focus on digital solutions to tackle complex business problems.
 Jinesh helps businesses see the opportunity in this and helps businesses become more efficient and increase performance, using the right solutions.

 Some of the key things he focuses on are:

 - Helping businesses gain insights from their business data